Frequently Asked Questions

 Q. If I’m a Admin Broker can I make anyone I want a Writing Broker?

-Yes, you can purchase a NextAgency license for anyone in your agency and assign them the Writing Broker role (please see the “Roles and Permissions” FAQs for more details).
-Please know, however, they will appear on forms and in the NextHR platform.
-Consequently, Writing Brokers should be licensed agents.
+Yes, you can purchase a NextAgency license for anyone in your agency and assign them the role of Writing Broker or Admin Broker (please see the “Roles and Permissions” FAQs for more details).
+Please know, however, users you sign-up as a broker-user will appear on homepage of your clients’ NextHR platform.
+Consequently, broker-users should be licensed agents.

 Q. Is there a single agency bill or are brokers invoiced separately?